nuxion/data_material/README.md

 # :books: Books related to data

-This are mostly books shared by the Universidad Nacional de Cordoba for a data science extension course.
+Here you can find books mostly shared by the Universidad Nacional de Cordoba for a data science extension course.

-Some other books are by my own as recommendation about alghorithms, philosophical point of view about technology, bussiness and so on.
+Some other books are by my own as a recommendation about alghorithms, philosophical point of view about technology, bussiness and so on.

 Books's languages are mixed between spanish and english.